JetBrains/guide/site/go/tutorials/bookstore_rest_api/http_handlers/index.md

 ```

 Finally, it attempts to start this server with `service.Start()`.
 If there's an error in starting the service, it logs a fatal error, indicating service start failure.

+> **Note**: "AutoMigrate" is excellent for crafting prototypes; however, it should be employed with care in production environments.

 ## Controllers